poplus/planet/README.md

 Planet Poplus
 =============

-Planet Poplus is powered by Planet Planet, the awesome 'river of news' feed reader.
+Check what's going on in the Poplus community.
+Powered by Planet Planet, the awesome 'river of news' feed reader.

 ### Everything else: